 In the Alanon book mentioned at the beginning of the story, it only takes a few days for the husband to go through a shift and re-enter family life.
 In my family, it took three months for my husband to go into treatment.
-(And, many years later, after the end of a relapse, I learned that the family’s role becomes even more important in sobriety – but more on that in my next blog.)
+(And, many years later, after the end of his recurrence, I learned that the family’s role becomes even more important in active recovery – but more on that in my next blog.)

 In BALM® families, we find that when one person changes, the dynamic DOES change for everyone.
 Yet, the way that change looks is different for each family.
 Often, the person with the SUD begins to move in a more positive direction as well.

 When YOU practice BALM, you become the peace you wish to see and that peace spreads to everyone you meet, giving your loved one an anchor to calm to grab onto during his or her darkest days, and hopefully bringing enough light into their lives to help them change their minds and choose recovery along with you.